Mine's a Pint — New England's Breweries

 - Rhode Island: Beer and sailors have always had a special relationship.
 No wonder Rhode Island, with its nautical tradition, is part of the revolution, with 17 breweries, including four in Providence, one in Newport and even one on tiny Block Island.
 Sample beer AND rum at the Newport Storm Brewery with the Thomas Tew Distillery on site, as well.

 - Vermont has more craft breweries per capita than any other state.
-View a map listing nearly 30 establishments; plan your route; pick up a "passport" and take the Vermont Brewery Challenge.
+Visit the Vermont Brewers Association website to view a map listing nearly 30 establishments; plan your route; pick up a "passport" and take the Vermont Brewery Challenge.
 Get a stamp on each visit to a Vermont brewery.
 The more stamps, the better the prize, from a bottle opener to beer gear!
 Or, let someone else do the driving with Burlington Brew Tours or Vermont Backroad Tours.

 Great Festivals, Great Fun